 This article was originally posted on Hamilton Forward

-HamiltonForward will continue to monitor the 310 Frances project as it moves through the Site Plan Application process, and will update our website with new information as it becomes available.
+HamiltonForward will continue to watch the proposal at 1 Jarvis Street as it makes its way through the Site Plan Approval process, and will update with updated information as it becomes available.

-A file containing more technical and regulatory information about the 310 Frances project is linked here.
+A file containing more information about the 1 Jarvis Street Proposal is available here.